waku-org/pm/FURPS/application/chat_sdk.md

 ## Functionality

-1. Accounts can be created in a permissionless way, to communicate on the network.
+1. Accounts can be created in a permission-less way, to communicate on the network.
 2. Accounts can send messages to conversations with one other participant.
 3. All conversations benefit from forward secrecy and post-compromise security.
 4. Sender gets confirmation of message reception by recipient device.